 While this shows that our algorithm is feasible for long routes, the robot is not autonomously navigating.
 To assess navigational success in this case, we used a shorter paved path of approximately 10 m through a wooded area [63].
-The robot was manually driven along the blue path in loop trials show that route following also works on a real robot platform in a real-world environment.
-The robot has a panoramic camera and finds its heading by performing periodic scans of the visual scene in silico, then heading in the most familiar directions, after first traversing the blue training route.
-To assess robustness to contrast changes, we used raw images as well as images automatically converted to binary as sky/not-sky (see legend). c: Performance is not seriously affected by conspicuous changes to the visual scene, such as passing pedestrians

-Fig. 6b recording training images every 100 msec, which resulted in a dataset of 455 images as training data.
+The robot was manually driven along the blue path in Figure 6B recording training images every 100 msec, which resulted in a dataset of 455 images as training data.
 To subsequently navigate, we ran the following algorithm every 500 msec:

 - 1. Capture and unwrap a panoramic image and perform any image processing - 2.
-Using either the Infomax or Perfect Memory algorithm, calculate the familiarity with the processed image 'insilico' when rotated through $90^{\circ}$ . - 3.
-Find the orientation with the highest familiarity and, if it is within 4o, start driving forwards.
+Using either the Infomax or Perfect Memory algorithm, calculate the familiarity with the processed image 'in-silico' when rotated through $90^{\circ}$ .

+3. Find the orientation with the highest familiarity and, if it is within 4°, start driving forwards.
 Otherwise, start turning in the correct direction to align with the image.

-The robot successfully recapitulated the training path using each of the navigation and image processing algorithms with little difference in performance apparent (Fig. 6b; mean distance between training and recapitulated paths was 9 cm with standard deviation of 8 cm, within the margin of error for extracting robot location from video).
-This is perhaps surprising given that the robot was

-Fig. 7 Distribution of heading errors for the Infomax algorithm when using different numbers of hidden units.
-Red lines show medians, boxes show 25th and 75th percentiles, whiskers extend to 5th and 95th percentiles respectively.
-Circles show outliers which are points outside the whiskers.
-Note that performance is comparable even with very small networks, with performance declining only for five hidden units navigating while people walked up and down the path (Fig. 6c) but is a result of the algorithm being able to use wide-field, low-resolution information as it does not need to extract or match features.
+The robot successfully recapitulated the training path using each of the navigation and image processing algorithms with little difference in performance apparent (Figure 6B; mean distance between training and recapitulated paths was 9 cm with standard deviation of 8 cm, within the margin of error for extracting robot location from video).
+This is perhaps surprising given that the robot was navigating while people walked up and down the path (Figure 6C) but is a result of the algorithm being able to use wide-field, low-resolution information as it does not need to extract or match features.
 Overall this shows that the algorithm is both robust to the precise implementation used and conspicuous disruptions.

-5 Control from chaos: Exploiting complex embodied neuromechanical dynamics
+${\bf 5}$ Control from Chaos: exploiting complex embodied neuromechanical dynamics